 With a combination of income and capital gains, single property real estate deals have the potential for higher returns than many other asset classes.
 On occasion they can exceed 20% annually.

-A crowdfunded investment includes many of the same risks as a traditional real estate investment.
+A crowdfunded real estate investment includes many of the same risks as a traditional real estate investment.
 But, it also includes a number of risks that are specific to real estate crowdfunding.
 Both are outlined below.

 Prevailing economic conditions can cause property lease and/or sale rates to be dramatically different than what was originally projected.